BU-EC551/MicroFluigis/Final_Project_MicroFluigis/README.md

   - The script ships with the variant of the Xilinx Artix-7 family on the Digilent Basys3 as the default, but it can be easily modified

 ####File System Hierarchy
-The script requires the following directory structure:
+The script requires the directory structure oulined below.
+A populated file structure is provided in the "_Partial\_Reconfiguration" directory.
+Note that a file called "_file_" exists in what should be empty directories, as github will not allow committing empty directories.

 *\Bitstreams*
 - Create this folder and leave it empty.
 This is where you will find your bitstreams once the script has run